IcyAI/movie_api-client/README.md

  myMovie App

 ## Project description
-The client-side for an app called myMovie based on its existing server-side code (REST API and database).
+The client-side for an app called myFlix based on its existing server-side code (REST API and database).

 Project dependencies
 * React